Tigers in India: Big-Game Hunting

 British saw the killing of Tigers as an act of imperial subjugation of the Indian subcontinent.
 For the colonial rulers and British officers, the months of March, April and May was the Tiger-Hunting season as much of the grass would dry out during summer in the Northern India and chances of sighting and thus killing a tiger would be high.
 Big-game huntings are known to have killed around 9 tigers on an average day.
 They employed Shikaris (chief native trackers), Beaters along with Elephants & Mahouts (elephant handler) for their hunting expedition.
 It was ensured all the beaters are paid by the day, and each receives a gratuity if a tiger is killed.
 Monetary incentives lured native people to help foreigners in hunting games.
 An ordinary beater received from three to four paise a day when the beats have been blank, and double that amount when there has been a kill.
-There were generally be about fifty or sixty of them.
+There were generally about fifty or sixty of them.
 Their leaders received double the above sums.

 The roots of this animosity and thirst for killing a tiger can be traced back to incidences like one happened in 1812 - when a party of British officers dining in a jungle near Madras was attacked by a tiger - in which a life was lost.
 This created a lasting panic and fear among the British.
 At every opportunity, they would avenge this "ferocious beast".
 In another instance of 1792, son of Sir Hector Munro was ambushed by a tiger and mauled to death when he was out in jungle to hunt deer.
 Being a higher authority in the Military, his response was to take revenge by officially authorizing mass killing of tigers.
 Many officers were either badly wounded or killed on their Big-Game expedition.
 This in turn led to other officers violently taking up against the tiger.

 British rulers directed native Indians to clear large areas of forests for timber and agriculture expansion.
 This increased the chances of man-tiger encounters which was otherwise rare.
 Only forest dwellers came in contact with usually shy and solitary tigers on regular basis but with no incidences of attacks.
 Loss of habitat and reduced number of preys often led tigers to venture out in human settlements where domestic cattle was an easy food.
 Increasing man-tiger conflict was seen by the British as a "problem to be solved".